 Menus are displayed in advance on the board next to the dining room.

 During every session we offer a variety of vegetarian healthy snacks for children to choose from — raw vegetables, cereals and fruit, water and milk.
 This is paid for by School Fund and our Milk grant.
-We do not offer any foods containing gelatine, nuts or animal products.
+We do not offer any snacks containing nuts, gelatine, or other animal products.

 Lunchtime food for Church Hill is prepared at the Walthamstow School for Girls kitchen.
 Our own chef comes into Low Hall to make lunch.
 We cater for vegetarians, halal meat eaters, non-vegetarians and children with special dietary requirements.